Responsible Staff Member

 • Galleries please note: one application form per artist

-• An artist statement (maximum 300 words)
+• An artist statement (maximum 300 words or 5 minutes oral/video description)

 • Artist collectives must include a list of all active members along with their place of residence